ImColtonCurtis/paper_plane/README.md

 ## Contact

-If you have any questions or concerns regarding Paper Planes 3D, please contact us at imcoltoncurtis@gmail.com.
+If you have any questions or concerns regarding Paper Planes 3D, please contact me at imcoltoncurtis@gmail.com.
 We appreciate any feedback or suggestions to improve the game.